kanbanyte/sepb/assessments/evaluation.md

 # Usability Metrics
 To ensure that the above mentioned tasks are completed to a satisfactory level, a series of usability metrics will be employed.\
-This allows the system to be evaluated and and any shortcomings and identified and improved.
+This allows the system to be evaluated and any shortcomings be identified and improved during the testing phase.

 The following sections will be used to identify and categories metrics, and define how they will be assessed.